COMBINE-lab/extended-single-cell-best-practices/jupyter-book/introduction/raw_data_processing.md

 alevin-fry collate \
 -i alevin_fry_gpl \
 -r salmon_alevin \
--t 8
+-t $THREADS

 # UMI resolution + quantification
 ## Usage: alevin-fry quant -r resolution -m txp_to_gene_mapping -i gpl_out_dir -o quant_out_dir -t num_threads
 ## The file ends with `3col.tsv` in the splici_ref folder will be passed to the -m argument.
 ## Please ensure that there is only one such file in the `splici_ref` folder.
 alevin-fry quant -r cr-like \
--m $(ls splici_ref/t2g_3col.tsv) \
+-m splici_ref/t2g_3col.tsv \
 -i alevin_fry_gpl \
 -o alevin_fry_quant \
--t 8
+-t $THREADS
 ```

-After running these commands, the resulting quantification information can be found in `alevin_fry_quant/alevin`.
+After running these commands, the resulting quantification information (raw count matrix) can be found in `alevin_fry_quant/alevin`.
 Other relevant information concerning the mapping, CB correction, and UMI resolution steps can be found in the `salmon_alevin`, `alevin_fry_gpl`, and `alevin_fry_quant` folders, respectively.

-In the example given here, we demonstrate using `simpleaf` and `alevin-fry` to process a 10x Chromium 3' v3 dataset. `Alevin-fry` and `simpleaf` provide many other options for processing different single-cell protocols, including but not limited to Dropseq{cite}`raw:Macosko2015`, sci-RNA-seq3{cite}`raw:Cao2019` and other 10x Chromium platforms.
-A more comprehensive list and description of available options for different stages of processing can be found in the [`alevin-fry`](https://alevin-fry.readthedocs.io/en/latest/) and [`simpleaf`](https://github.com/COMBINE-lab/simpleaf) documentation. `alevin-fry` also provides a [nextflow](https://www.nextflow.io/docs/latest/)-based workflow, called [quantaf](https://github.com/COMBINE-lab/quantaf), for conveniently processing many samples from a simply-defined sample sheet.
+In the example given here, we demonstrate using `simpleaf` and `alevin-fry` to process a 10x Chromium 3' v3 dataset.
+The same commands can be used to process both single-cell and single-nucleus data.
+Both tools provide many other options for processing different single-cell protocols, including but not limited to Dropseq{cite}`raw:Macosko2015`, sci-RNA-seq3{cite}`raw:Cao2019` and other 10x Chromium platforms.
+A more comprehensive list and description of available options for different stages of processing can be found in the [`alevin-fry`](https://alevin-fry.readthedocs.io/en/latest/) and [`simpleaf`](https://github.com/COMBINE-lab/simpleaf) documentation.
+There also exists a [nextflow](https://www.nextflow.io/docs/latest/)-based workflow based on `alevin-fry``, called [quantaf](https://github.com/COMBINE-lab/quantaf), for conveniently processing many samples from a simply-defined sample sheet.

 Of course, similar resources exist for many of the other raw data processing tools referenced and described throughout this section, including [`zUMIs`](https://github.com/sdparekh/zUMIs/wiki){cite}`zumis`, [`alevin`](https://salmon.readthedocs.io/en/latest/alevin.html){cite}`Srivastava2019`, [`kallisto|bustools`](https://www.kallistobus.tools/){cite}`Melsted2021`, [`STARsolo`](https://github.com/alexdobin/STAR/blob/master/docs/STARsolo.md){cite}`Kaminow2021` and [`CellRanger`](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger).
 The [`scrnaseq`](https://nf-co.re/scrnaseq) pipeline from [`nf-core`](https://nf-co.re/) also provides a nextflow-based pipeline for processing single-cell RNA-seq data generated using a range of different chemistries and integrates several of the tools described in this section.